kobrak1/gps-application/README.md

 ## Usage

-1. Start the development server for both client and api:
+1. Start the development server for both client and API.
+Run this command in each terminal seperately:
    ```bash
    npm run dev
    ```